Rigorous Energy Efficiency and Supreme Comfort

 - 6. Passive Solar Gains – To maximize passive solar gain, or harness the sun’s energy for heating and minimize its effect during warmer seasons, more windows are placed on the south side of a Passive House and less windows on the side with northern exposure.
 Additionally, to avoid overheating in the summer, passive houses also feature intentional shading (awnings, etc.) as needed for southern exposures.

-Because of these elements, all working together as system, the actual requirement for heating/cooling a passive house – or the size/capacity of the HVAC unit, is quite minimal compared to those required by traditionally-constructed homes.
+Because these elements, all work together as system, the actual requirement for heating/cooling a passive house – or the size/capacity of the HVAC unit, is quite minimal compared to those required by traditionally-constructed homes.
 That is part of the magic!

 Superior Comfort of a Passive House